hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 Some tests have been manually marked as long-running and can be skipped using the `-short` flag.
 However, implementation of the long-running guards is a work in progress and many services have no tests guarded.

 Where guards have been implemented, do not always skip long-running tests.
 However, for intermediate test runs during development, or to verify functionality unrelated to the specific long-running tests, skipping long-running tests makes work more efficient.
-We recommend that for the final test run before submitting a PR that you run all tests without the `-short` flag.
+We recommend that for the final test run before submitting a PR that you run affected tests without the `-short` flag.

 If you want to only run short-running tests, you can use either one of these equivalent statements.
 Note the use of `-short`.